openqasm/openqasm/source/language/types.rst

 There are n-bit signed and unsigned integers.
 The statements ``int[size] name;`` and ``uint[size] name;`` declare signed 1:n-1:0 and unsigned 0:n:0 integers of the given size.
-The sizes are always explicitly part of the type; there is no implicit width for classical types in OpenQASM.
+The sizes and the surrounding brackets can be omitted (*e.g.* ``int name;``) to use a precision that is specified by the particular target architecture.
+Bit-level operations cannot be used on types without a specified width, and unspecified-width types are different to *all* specified-width types for the purposes of casting.
 Because register indices are integers, they can be cast from classical registers containing measurement outcomes and may only be known at run time.
 An n-bit classical register containing bits can also be reinterpreted as an integer, and these types can be